What is a learning disability?

 As with all of our work across England and Wales, we are committed to empowering individuals with Learning Disabilities by enabling them to develop daily living skills and relationships, as well as increasing their confidence.
 We focus on active listening, meaningful engagement and ensuring people lead full, healthy and active lives.

-Achieve together support services are provided with additional support via the internal clinical support team including learning disability nursing, mental health nursing, psychology, positive behaviour support (PBS) practitioners, physiotherapy and a healthcare facilitator.
+Achieve together support services are provided with additional support via the internal clinical team including learning disability and mental health nursing, psychology, positive behaviour support (PBS), physiotherapy and a healthcare facilitator.

 We go above and beyond expectations, with a positive approach and dynamic spirit.
 Through our ethos of person-centred care, we work to ensure that the support we provide is properly tailored to the individual, meaning that no matter what the learning disability, our specialists can help to improve the person’s ongoing wellbeing.